tmhglnd/mercury-playground/README.md

 - [Open the documentation](https://tmhglnd.github.io/mercury/table-of-content.html)

-*NB: The Mercury Playground still lacks some functionalities, see the list above*
+*NB: There are some differences between the Mercury Playground and the Max8 version.
+If you find any discrepancies please report an issue*

 ## 💻 System Requirements

-Any laptop/desktop that runs a browser like Chrome, Brave or Firefox.
+Any laptop/desktop that runs a chromium based browser like Chrome or Brave.

 ## 🎵 Sounds